microsoft/react-native-windows-samples/docs/native-modules.md

   componentDidMount() {
     // Subscribing to FancyMath.AddEvent
-    FancyMathEventEmitter.addListener('AddEvent', eventHandler, this);
+    FancyMathEventEmitter.addListener('AddEvent', this.eventHandler, this);
   }

   componentWillUnmount() {
     // Unsubscribing from FancyMath.AddEvent
-    FancyMathEventEmitter.removeListener('AddEvent', eventHandler, this);
+    FancyMathEventEmitter.removeListener('AddEvent', this.eventHandler, this);
   }

   eventHandler(result) {